The Transformative Influence of LLMs on Software Development & Developer Productivity: Preliminaries

 \subsection{Definition}

-\begin{itemize} \item \textbf{Generative AI} - A class of AI systems that is capable of generating text, images and various other forms of data. \item \textbf{Large Language Model} - Specialized Generative AI that are trained on extremely large datasets and can produce various forms of artifacts from natural language prompts. \item \textbf{Polyadic Systems} - A intelligent system that can concurrently accommodate the interactions of multiple people. \item \textbf{Mental Model} - A mental model represents an individual’s understanding or perception of how a particular process works. \item \textbf{Boilerplate Code} - Structural code snippets that are necessary for coding environment but do not contribute towards business logic. \item \textbf{Software Artifact} - Any items related to software development, e.g. source code, design document, UML diagrams. \item \textbf{Open Coding} - A systematic qualitative approach of grouping data to identify various patterns and themes. \end{itemize}
+\begin{itemize} \item Generative AI - A class of AI capable of generating text, images and various other forms of data. \item Large Language Model - Specialized Generative AI that are trained on extremely large datasets and can produce various forms of artifacts from natural language prompts. \item Polyadic Systems - An intelligent system that can concurrently accommodate the interactions of multiple people. \item Mental Model - A mental model represents an individual’s perception of how a particular process works. \item Boilerplate Code - Structural code snippets that are necessary for the coding environment but do not contribute towards business logic. \item Software Artifact - Any items related to software development, e.g., source code, design document, UML diagrams. \item Open Coding - A systematic qualitative approach of grouping data to identify patterns and themes. \end{itemize}